 On March 17, 2018, ConsenSys, in partnership with Microsoft and UnionBank of the Philippines, hosted the Manila node of the first annual 2018 Computational Law & Blockchain Festival (“CL+B”), a decentralized international festival with self-organized node cities from around the world.
 The festival focused on educating the general public through discussions on the policy implications of blockchain technology, and sponsored a 24-hour global hackathon focused on building solutions related to computational law and blockchain-for-law use cases.

 A total of 130 participants attended CL+B Manila including members of the blockchain and cryptocurrency community, lawyers, high school ICT students, and policy-makers.
-Also in attendance were regulators from the Department of Trade and Industry (“DTI”), National Privacy Commission (“NPC”), Department of Public Works & Highways (“DPW”), Securities Exchange Commission (“SEC”) and most notably, the Bangko Sentral ng Pilipinas (“BSP”),
+Also in attendance were regulators from the Department of Trade and Industry (“DTI”), National Privacy Commission (“NPC”), Department of Public Works & Highways (“DPW”), Securities Exchange Commission (“SEC”) and most notably, the Bangko Sentral ng Pilipinas (“BSP”),1 including its Deputy Director and Head of the Core Information Technology Specialist Group, Mhel Plabasan.

 The Discuss Track

 ConsenSys kicked off the event by defining legal hacking as the process of developing creative solutions to issues at the intersection of law and technology, “inspired by the ethos of the original MIT hackers of the 1950s and 1960s.
-The output of legal hacking could be a tech-based solution (e.g., legal tech, reg tech, or civic tech), an improvement in legal services delivery, or a new way of addressing a public policy issue such as data protection, intellectual property, or the sharing economy.”
+The output of legal hacking could be a tech-based solution (e.g., legal tech, reg tech, or civic tech), an improvement in legal services delivery, or a new way of addressing a public policy issue such as data protection, intellectual property, or the sharing economy.”2 Thus, the mission of the festival was made clear: to collaborate on creative solutions to the issues we are facing today in the wake of a rapidly evolving technological landscape; to equip ourselves both technologically and legally to mitigate risks to our safety and autonomy; and to pave the path for an emerging blockchain technology that has the capacity to disrupt socio-political and economic systems for the better.

 As one of the leading blockchain advocates in the Philippines, UnionBank executives Justo A. Ortiz (Chairman), Edwin R. Bautista (President & CEO), and Arvie de Vera (Head of Fintech Business Group), delivered a joint keynote: “A Blockchain Future for the Philippines.”
 Ortiz and Bautista shared their vision of a peer-to-peer world with inclusive prosperity, which blockchain provides by eliminating the “cost of trust,” or the cost of the middleman.
 To some, it may seem incongruous that a bank or traditional financial institution is working to disrupt its own industry.
 Ortiz rhetorically asked, “Why develop systems that compete with traditional banking?”
 And answered by stating that UnionBank “cannot sustain business by trading on uncertainty and instability.”
 He asserted that empowering Filipinos through digital transformation will allow the Philippines to participate globally with significant impact.